 So then, in order to alleviate their guilt, I suppose, and not accept any responsibility whatsoever, these postwar Nazi sympathizers have tried to convince the world that the Holocaust never happened.
 The Jews made it all up to gain special attention or something.
 Then tell me, where are all those 10 million missing people?
 They must have all evacuated Europe voluntarily and are still hiding out in uncharted Antarctica, perhaps?
 But why did they leave the surviving members of their families behind?
 Well, at least most of them got to take a nice shower before they left.
 I mean, denial is one thing, but idiotic denial is another.
 A sick joke of the day might have been: “Did you hear about the new German gas oven? … It seats twenty.”

 But then, the Jews, too, have had ongoing conflicts with other Semitic sects just like themselves.
 At one time it was the Philistines, now it’s the Palestinians.
 Even Polish people (and again, you can’t get much whiter than that) for a long time have been the butt of cruel, demeaning jokes, created by other whites.
 It even became a fad movement in the sixties.
 Examples: Why does a Polock carry a turd in his back pocket? … For identification.
+How can you distinguish the groom at a Polish wedding? … He is the one wearing the clean bowling shirt.
 What does NAACP stand for? … Negroes Are Actually Colored Polocks.
 That’s right, insult both of us when you can, why don’t you?!
 But even that’s not as bad as what former Mississippi governor Paul Johnson publicly said the letters stood for: “Niggers, Apes, Alligators, Coons and Possums.”
 Then later, the Stupid Polock jokes were replaced with Dumb Blonde jokes, which all exemplify the naïve stupidity of blonde-haired white women, whom at other times have been socially revered.
 So you see, hardly anyone is exempt from Caucasian defamation.

 A particularly provocative period in history when panicky, white people practiced paranoid persecution against other whites (and women at that) was during the Salem, Massachusetts witch hunts in 1692.
 Innocent women, girls and some men, too, without any proof whatsoever, were accused of being witches and sentenced to death.
 But even if any of those victims had been real witches, so what?
 They didn’t deserve to be executed.
 Witchcraft is a personal belief or religion.
 It’s been the same thing with other religious chauvinism over the centuries.
 Whoever does not follow the predominate faith of the region is deemed a heretic and must be put to death?
 What’s up with that?
 And these folks were Puritans, people who considered themselves fundamentalist Christians.
 Yet they indiscriminately murdered their friends and neighbors on no real evidence of any wrongdoing on the accused part.
 So they were no more than a modern day, vigilante lynch mob.
 How pecksniffian is that?
 (There’s a word for you.)